webprofusion/certify-docs/docs/guides/architecture/step-ca.md

 ---
 id: step-ca
-title: How to use a Step CA instances with Certify The Web
+title: How to use a Step CA instances with *Certify Certificate Manager*
 ---

-# How to use a Step CA instances with Certify The Web
+# How to use a Step CA instances with *Certify Certificate Manager*

 step-ca is a certificate authority product from smallstep which can be used to issue certificates internally within your organization.
 It is a good choice if you want to run your own certificate authority and have full control over the certificates you issue.